 What about ALL CAPS in the SUBJECT: Field?

 Email etiquette suggests that you should not use all caps as it gives the impression that you are raising your voice.
-Most times, caps are viewed in two ways; adding strong emphasis or being lazy.
+Usually, caps are viewed in two ways: adding strong emphasis or being lazy.
 With that said, what about all caps in the Subject: line?

 Discretion is Key

-You can still bring attention to your email by being creative with proper use of the Subject: field, using both caps and lower case.
+You can still bring attention to your email by being creative and properly using the Subject: field, using both capital letters and lowercase letters.
 So, how about some examples that show how using the Subject: field can set the tone for your communications even before they are opened?

 Examples of CAPS in the Subject: Field